OpenChannelSSD/documentation/docs/gettingstarted.md

 # How to use

 Open-Channel SSDs require support in the kernel.
 LightNVM, the kernel subsystem enabling such support is part of the vanilla Linux Kernel from 4.4+.
-The latests source code can be found in the Open-Channel SSD project in Github (see below).
+The latest source code is available at the Open-Channel SSD project in Github (see below).

 After booting the kernel.
 To enable LightNVM, the following must be met: